hfwang132/hfwang132.github.io/README.md

 \]
 ```

-LaTeX line breaks therefore remain `\\`; the old whole-file
+LaTeX line breaks therefore remain `\\`.
+The legacy whole-file MathJax
-`mathjax_md.py` replacement is no longer needed.
+replacement and undo scripts have been removed.
 Historical posts retain their
 existing `$ ... $` syntax for backward compatibility.

 ## Repository layout